DominikGuzei/flawless.css/README.md

     </section>
     </body>

 This is the markup we could use for a basic two column layout with header and footer.
 We don’t have to put any classes about the layout or design here.
-This is pure semantics ok?
+This is pure semantics, okay?

 Here is the CSS needed to build the complete grid:

      #grid {
-        .grid(); /* make this element the grid */
+        .grid();       /* make this element the grid */ }
-     }

      header {